-Whiteboard animationWhiteboard animation
+Whiteboard AnimationWhiteboard animation

-Since its conception, many businesses have been attracted to this technique, also known as RSA-style, video scribing, fast draw, or sketchboard animation.
+Since its conception, many businesses have been attracted to this technique, also known as RSA-style animation, video scribing, fast draw, or sketchboard animation.
 The reason isn’t hard to figure: watching an illustration materialize as it is created is a hypnotizing experience and a hard-to-beat way of (literally) drawing out a concept.